 Aroha nui, Dr Sarah

-There is much on this page - keep scrolling down to view
+* There is lots of different important stuff on this page - keep scrolling down to view everything here *

 The argument for pay parity - why and how, 'in a nutshell'

 It is critically important for the children attending early childhood education (ECE) services that the pay of all early childhood education teachers is on par with their kindergarten, primary and secondary peers.